Itching is common in pregnancy. Usually it's thought to be caused by raised levels of certain chemicals in the blood, such as hormones.

 If you are diagnosed with ICP, you will have regular liver function tests so your doctor can monitor your condition.

-Creams and medications for ICP
+Creams and medicines for ICP

 Creams, such as aqueous cream with menthol, are safe to use in pregnancy and can provide some relief from itching.